BenRut/octadre-browser-spike/README.md

 Octadre is a an interface/sequencer for Novation Launchpad.
 This is an attempt to refactor the code to work in a limited capacity within the browser for demonstration purposes in order to promote the product to those who don’t own a Novation Launchpad.

 **Work In Progress**

+To run the web app locally, run `npm i` from the root directory and `npm start` to start the app.